tmaklin/sweepsim/README.md

 sample-1_1.fastq
 sample-1_2.fastq
 ```
-i.e. the strands are in separate files and uncompressed.
+i.e. the strands are in separate files.
+The files may be either
+uncompressed, or compressed with gzip (.gz format)

 # Usage
 Bootstrap 100 reads from a single sequencing sample with random proportions